hibanejjari/PI-_2025_Equipe_535/README.md

 ## For the project, Superset is only the Frontend, we will also need

-PostgreSQL → store data & anomaly results. ( Its SQL SHell)
+PostgreSQL → store data & anomaly results. ( Its SQL Shell terminal)

 dbt → transformations + SQL modeling. (a developer framework for SQL inside the database.)